From Matisse in Marrakech to Dali in the Desert – Tours of Morocco in January 2024.

-Arrive at the dunes.
-Go to Khamlia and the café known as Chez les Artistes for lunch with its strange and fantastic metal creatures reminiscent of Dali’s desert psychoscapes.
-Quick stop off at a luxury riad to drop bags, freshen up and have a tea, then enjoy a camel ride into the dunes where in the late afternoon camel trains cast shadows like those long-legged elephantine creatures from a surrealistic Dali painting.
+Drive towards the dunes.
+On the way go to the Rissani markets, visit the apothecary there and perhaps explore the mosaic-embellished Mausoleum.
+Then onto Khamlia, a village inhabited by the descendants of former slaves, and the café known as Chez les Artistes, with its strange and fantastic metal creatures reminiscent of Dali’s desert psychoscapes.
+Later, enjoy a camel ride into the dunes where in the late afternoon camel trains cast shadows like those long-legged elephantine creatures from a surrealistic Dali painting.
 Stay at a luxury camp.
 Further details to be provided upon request.

 At the camp you will be treated to a display of African music that is part of the soul of the local inhabitants.